docusign/code-examples-java/README.md

 ## Eclipse instructions
-**Note: If you downloaded this code using Quickstart from the DocuSign Developer Center, skip the next 2 steps as they were automatically performed for you.**
+**Note: If you downloaded this code using Quickstart from the DocuSign Developer Center, skip the Steps 1 and 2 as they were automatically performed for you.**
 1. Download or clone the [code-examples-java](https://github.com/docusign/code-examples-java)
    repository

-1. Configure the project by overriding necessary properties from the `src\main\resources\application.example.json` and saving this file as `application.json` file. **Don't add this file into the Git index.**
+1. Open the `src\main\resources\application.example.json` file.
+Configure the launcher by pasting the following data from your DocuSign developer account [Apps and Keys](https://admindemo.docusign.com/authenticate?goTo=apiIntegratorKey) page.
+The DS_SIGNER_NAME, DS_SIGNER_EMAIL, DS_TARGET_ACCOUNT_ID (the *API Username* in the *Apps and Keys* page), authorization.code.grant.client.client-id (*Integration Key*), authorization.code.grant.client.client-secret (Select the *Actions* button to the right of your *Integration Key* > *Edit* > *Authentication* > *+ ADD SECRET KEY* > *Secret Key*), jwt.grant.client.client-id (*Integration Key*), wt.grant.client.impersonated-user-guid (*API Username*).
+Save this file as `application.json`. **Don't add this application.json file to your GitHub repo since it contains personal information.**

 1. Open Eclipse and select import.
-When the window appears, click the Maven folder, then click `Existing Maven Project` and choose `Next`.
+When the window appears, click the Maven folder, then click `Existing Maven Project`, and `Browse` for your code-examples-java repo.
+Under `Projects`, the `pom.xml` file should be selected.
-1. For the Root directory, Browse for and select this same repo `code-examples-java`.
-1. Once selected, click `Finish` at the bottom center to save the project link to your eclipse workspace.
+1. Select the `Add project(s) to working set` checkbox to save the project link to your Eclipse workspace.
+Select `Finish`.
-1. Next, click the menu item `Run->Run Configurations` and choose a new Maven configuration to clean and compile with the following:
+1. Next, select `Run > Run Configurations` and right-click `Maven Build` then a `New Configuration` to clean and compile with the following:
-   1. Name the configuration `build` (If You have downloaded the launcher via Quickstart, skip this step).
+   1. Name the configuration `build`.
    1. Put in the following value for your workspace in the Base Directory: `${workspace_loc:/code-examples-java}`.
    1. Put in the following values into the Goals field: `clean package`.
-1. Click the JRE tab in the Run Configurations menu and make sure your have a Runtime JRE set to jdk-11 or higher.
+1. Select the JRE tab in the Run Configurations menu and make sure you have a Runtime JRE set to jdk-11 or higher.
+Select `Apply` to save.
-1. Click apply to save.
-1.* Finally, create another configuration by again using `Run->Run Configurations`, choosing Java Application Configuration with the following:
+1. Create a Java Application Configuration in the Run Configurations dialog box, right-clicking Java Application > New Configuration with the following:
-   1. Name the configuration `run` (If You have downloaded the launcher via Quickstart, skip this step).
+   1. Name the configuration `App`.
-   1. Put in the following value for project: `code-examples-java`.
+   1. Put in the following value for Project: `code-examples-java`.
    1. Put in the following value into the Main class: `com.docusign.App`.
-1. Run the application by using Run dropdown shortcut then choosing build then choosing run.
-Open your browser to http://localhost:8080.
+   1. Select `Run` to run the launcher.
+A browser window should automatically open to the consent page.
 1. [Optional] Install Lombok by downloading the [lombok.jar](https://projectlombok.org/downloads/lombok.jar) itself to your local machine.
 Open a terminal or command prompt window and install by typing in `java -jar lombok.jar` then pressing **Enter**.